SayB/DbMigrations/README.md

 	}

-After making all the changes (following steps in the installation) and making these files, when you run your application for the first time, it will run all these files, hence pushing all changes in your database.
+After making all the changes (following steps in the installation) and making these files, if you are following step 4.1 to update your database, then when you run your application for the first time, it will run all these files, hence pushing all changes in your database.

-If you notice you will that all "DbMigration_{$revisionNumber}" classes are instances of the CakePHP Model.
+If you notice, you'll see that all "DbMigration_{$revisionNumber}" classes are instances of the CakePHP Model.
 Hence you can use CakePHP's model layer to it's full potential !

 If at any point in time, say you need to downgrade your changes to a specific revision number, assuming 2